-Roll Stability Control System (4x2 vehicles only)
+Roll Stability Control System (if equipped)

 The Roll Stability Control system works in conjunction with the AdvanceTrac® system to further enhance the vehicle's overall stability during aggressive maneuvers.
 The system helps maintain roll stability of the vehicle during aggressive maneuvers by applying brake force to one or more wheels.